Skip to Content

 Read More about Leaf by Niggle: Allegory Explained

-Read More about The Trial of the Chicago 7 (Film) (Allegory Explained)
+Read More about The Truman Show (Film) (Allegory Explained)